shutterstock/devent-forwarder/README.md

 ## Authors

-This library was developed by Douglas Hunter at [Shutterstock](http://www.shutterstock.com)
+This library was developed by Douglas Hunter at [Shutterstock](http://www.shutterstock.com).

+## Contribute

+Please do!
+Check out [the CONTRIBUTING guide](CONTRIBUTING.md).

 ## License